Vivienne Westwood dies: Five times British fashion legend courted controversy

 Like the punk movement itself, Vivienne Westwood was something of an anti-establishment figure, and was never afraid to share her views in the most eloquent way she knew—through fashion.
 Here are the times she courted controversy:

 Legendary English fashion designer Vivienne Westwood died on Thursday at the age of 81.
 She will be remembered for ushering in trends like modern punk and new wave to popular fashion.
 She gained fame when she made clothes for the boutique she ran with the late impresario Malcolm McLaren on West London's King's Road.
-Later come to be known as SEX, Westwood and McLaren combined clothing and fashion to shape the punk scene of the 1970s United Kingdom.
+The boutique came to be known as SEX.
+Westwood and McLaren combined clothing and fashion to shape the punk scene of the 1970s United Kingdom.
 McLaren was also a manager of the Sex Pistols, the band that pioneered the punk movement in the UK.

 Like the punk movement itself, Westwood was something of an anti-establishment figure, and was never afraid to share her views in the most eloquent way she knew—through fashion.
 Here are the times she courted controversy: